What is a fever?

 Although fever doesn’t always indicate a serious illness, you should always see your doctor if:

-- Your child is vomiting and refuses to drink
+- vomiting and refusing to drink much

-- Your child appears more sleepy than usual
+- more sleepy than usual

 How to ease a fever